About Me

 • Certificate of Merit in recognition of high quality of research in undergraduate thesis (2022– 2023).

-• Dean’s List for the Faculty of Science in recognition of academic achievement during academic years 2021– 2022 and 2022– 2023.
+• Dean’s List for the Faculty of Science in recognition of academic achievement during academic years 2022– 2023.

 Technical Strengths